top of page

 Co-authors: Chanelle Duley and Prasanna Gai

-Co-authors: Jochen Mankart
+Co-author: Jochen Mankart

 Regulation of stablecoins: Some simple analytics

-Co-authors: Chanelle Duley and Laura Zhao
+Co-authors: Chanelle Duley, Prasanna Gai and Laura Zhao

 Bank Fragility, Lender of Last Resort, and Liquidity Regulation